PrismarineJS/prismarine-auth/docs/API.md

   * `authTitle` (optional).
 See `require('prismarine-auth').Titles` for a list of possible titles, and FAQ section below for more info.
 Set to `false` if doing password auth.
 Required if doing sisu auth
   * `deviceType` (optional) if specifying an authTitle, the device type to auth as.
 For example, `Win32`, `iOS`, `Android`, `Nintendo`
   * `doSisuAuth` (optional) If you specify this option, we use sisu based auth.
+  * `skipTitleAuth` (optional) This is required if using a client that isn't authorized to do title auth (e.g. A custom Azure application).
 * `codeCallback` (optional) The callback to call when doing device code auth.
 Otherwise, the code will be logged to the console.

 #### getMsaToken () : Promise<string>